Chemical System

 Create a supercell by creating the matrix product of the lattice vectors and the supercell matrix.

-Create a 2D slab by slicing a 3D system by specifying the upper and lower bound of the resulting slab.
+Create a new system which is a 2D slab, by slicing a 3D system, specifying the upper and lower bound of the resulting slab.

-Create a 2D slab by slicing a 3D system by specifying the amount of layers in the resulting slab.
+Create a new system which is a 2D slab, by slicing a 3D system, specifying the number of layers in the resulting slab.

 Returns the density of the system in the specified unit.
 Only valid for 3D periodic systems.